dart-lang/site-www/src/_guides/language/effective-dart/usage.md

       ..addAll(chest.contents);
 {% endprettify %}

-You can also use `=>` on void members that don't return a value.
-This is idiomatic for small setters that have a corresponding getter also using `=>` and where a block body would make the setter feel separate from its getter.
+You can also use `=>` on members that don't return a value.
+This is idiomatic when a setter is small and has a corresponding getter that uses `=>`.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/usage_good.dart (arrow-setter)"?>